Right Column

 (C) Interventions used to improve pharyngeal swallowing function.

-(c) An occupational therapist may provide only those swallowing assessment, evaluation or intervention services he or she is competent to perform.
+(c) An occupational therapist may provide only those swallowing assessment, evaluation or intervention services the occupational therapist is competent to perform.

 § 4154.
 Post Professional Education and Training